 In some instances, we may need specific, written authorization from you in order to disclose certain types of specially-protected information such as psychotherapy notes, HIV, substance abuse, mental health, and genetic testing information for purposes such as treatment, payment and healthcare operations.

 Reviews Preparatory to Research

-We may use and disclose medical information about you without your consent if necessary for reviews preparatory to research, but none of your medical information would be removed from the Hospital in the course of such reviews.
+We may use and disclose medical information about you without your consent if necessary for reviews preparatory to research, but none of medical information will be removed from the Hospital in the course of such reviews.
 For example, in order to prepare for research on rehabilitation of female hip fracture patients over the age of 75 with osteoporosis, it would be necessary to review Hospital medical records to determine which patients might be appropriate subjects for such research.

 Under certain circumstances, we may use and disclose medical information about you for research purposes.
 For example, a research project may involve comparing the health and recovery of patients with a particular condition who received one type of rehabilitation to those who received another.
 Before we use or disclose medical information about you for research, the project would have to be approved through a process that the Hospital uses for the protection of human research subjects.
-We will ask for your specific permission (with exception in those instances allowed by law) if the researcher will be using or disclosing medical information about you for research and will have access to your name, address or other information that could be used to identify who you are.
+We will ask for your specific permission (with exception to those instances allowed by law) if the researcher will be using or disclosing medical information about you for research and will have access to your name, address and other information that could be used to identify who you are.

 We may release medical information about you for Workers’ Compensation or similar programs.
 These programs provide benefits for work-related injuries or illness.

 If you are involved in a lawsuit or a dispute, we may disclose medical information about you in response to a court or administrative order.
 We may also disclose medical information about you in response to a subpoena, discovery request, or other lawful process by someone else involved in the dispute.